 As Montessorians, we have concrete tools to help students develop muscle strength and learn proper formation of letters.
 Our challenge in developing this program was to find and design tools and materials to use in the elementary classrooms.
 Our research sought to supplement these with additional materials that address both the students’ needs and the administrative logistics of teaching the curriculum.
 Our mission was to develop, adopt, and implement a cursive curriculum that could aid students with learning differences and accelerate the learning of all students.

-The resulting program, presented here, includes all the materials required to make it possible to differentiate instruction and work for individual students and allow them to move toward mastery based on their individual skills and development.
+The resulting program, presented here, includes all the materials required to make it possible to differentiate instruction, work for individual students, and allow them to move toward mastery based on their individual skills and development.

 Cursive handwriting is taught through explicit instruction using a multi-sensory approach.
 Students use visual, auditory and tactile senses to complete individual letters with precise formation.
 This multi-sensory method offers access points to aide pencil grip, letter formation legibility and heightened literacy for cursive script and printed materials.
 Handwriting mastery that is automatic and comfortable offers students a sense of accomplishment and success as writers and readers.

-The following points set this curriculum apart from the others that are currently on the Montessori marketplace.
+The following points set this curriculum apart from the others that are currently in the Montessori marketplace.

 Adaptable to a variety of age groups and levels

-The majority of handwriting programs are designed for the first and second grade, since that is perceived as the ideal time to make the transition from manuscript to cursive.
+Most handwriting programs are designed for the first and second grade since that is perceived as the ideal time to make the transition from manuscript to cursive.
 However, because of the approach which we have implemented, teachers can actually use this program with older 3-6 students.

 Lower-case letters are taught separately